restrellado/listening_and_speaking/pres_slides.md

 ========================================================

 - Viewing the absence of fear or nervousness as a goal
-- Adopt a view that an appropriate amount of stress helps to get you ready to perform
+- Viewing stress as unproductive
 - Comparing yourself to other speakers

 Supporting Others